Solresol

-Solresol (Solfège: Sol-Re-Sol), originally called Langue universelle and then Langue musicale universelle, is a musical constructed language devised by François Sudre, beginning in 1817.
-His major book on it, Langue Musicale Universelle, was published after his death in 1866, though he had already been publicizing it for some years.
-Solresol enjoyed a brief spell of popularity, reaching its pinnacle with Boleslas Gajewski's 1902 publication of Grammaire du Solresol.
+Solresol (Solfège: Sol-Re-Sol), originally called Langue universelle (lit.
+'Universal language') and then Langue musicale universelle ('Universal musical language'), is a musical constructed language devised by French music teacher and composer Jean-François Sudre (1787–1862), beginning in 1817.
+His book defining it, Langue Musicale Universelle, was published posthumously in 1866, though he had already been publicizing it for some years.
+Solresol enjoyed a brief spell of popularity in the latter half of the century and was sponsored by such figures as Victor Hugo, Alphonse de Lamartine, Alexander von Humboldt and Napoleon III, culminating with Boleslas Gajewski's publication of Grammaire du Solresol in 1902.

 Today, there exist small communities of Solresol enthusiasts scattered across the world.

-Sudre or Gajewski
+Evolution

-There are multiple versions of Solresol, and they each have minor differences.
-Currently, there are three small variations on the language, each of which mostly edit vocabulary and a small amount of the grammar.
+There are multiple versions of Solresol, each with minor differences.
+The three primary variations still in circulation—Sudre, Gajewski and "Modern"—mostly differ in various vocabulary elements, while agreeing largely on the grammar.

 Sudre created the language, and thus his version deserves the title of being the original version of Solresol.